Drift (27-29 May 2017)

 Photos above taken by Daniel Lacasta Fitzsimmons at Pettycur Bay.

-In one of our most ambitious projects to date, Vision Mechanics is taking our new production, Drift, to beach locations across Norway this summer.
+One of our most ambitious projects to date, Vision Mechanics’ production, Drift, has been performed at beach locations across Scotland and Norway.
 Drift is inspired by the true story of Betty Mouat, a crofter from Shetland, who spent eight days drifting alone in the North Sea.
 Artistic Director, Symon Macintyre uses soundscape and installations to recreate the feelings of being adrift, alone at sea.